 This is another recipe from 125 Best Gluten-Free Bread Machine Recipes by Donna Washburn and Heather Butt!
-I was so excited to find a recipe for a gluten-free sourdough bread!
-It is usually very difficult to make gluten-free bread in a machine.
-However, I believe due to the high amount of xanthan gum this one is much easier.
-How wonderful to have a cookbook just on this subject alone!
+I was so excited to find a recipe for a gluten-free sourdough bread; however, mine didn’t turn out well at all.
+It was too heavy, thick, and had an undesirable texture.
+I’ve posted it anyway, to give you an idea on how a healthier version may be made.

 Try this warm, creamy loaf the next time you feel like a sandwich.